yiphei/yif-AI/encoder_decoder_transformer/README.md

 </figure>

-The parallelization simply has the following as a single layer that's stacked $N$ times.
+The parallelized implementation simply has the following as a single layer that's stacked $N$ times.

 <figure>
     <img src="assets/new_diagram.png"